neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/gui_walkthrough.md

 download a subset of data for further processing.
 In this example we will download only the behavioural data from the second session.

-In practice the `Custom` interface works well when there are many subjects and sessions (for example, downloading only the behavioural 'test' sessions from a specific range of subjects).
+In practice **datashuttle**'s custom data transfers work well when there are many subjects and sessions (for example, downloading only the behavioural 'test' sessions from a specific range of subjects).